pollen-robotics/python-template/README.md

 [Flake8](https://flake8.pycqa.org) will perform complementary checks.
 Select *flake8* as the [linter for VS Code](https://code.visualstudio.com/docs/python/linting).
 Errors should be directly indicated within the code.

+Finaly [mypy](https://mypy.readthedocs.io/en/stable/index.html) will statically check type errors.
+It runs in *strict* mode in this example.
+Feel free to [release the constraint](https://mypy.readthedocs.io/en/stable/getting_started.html?highlight=strict#strict-mode-and-configuration) if it is not suitable for your project.

+These tools are configured in *setup.cfg*.

 **A code not compliant with PEP8 guidelines will not be merged.**

 ## Workflow